End of season report

 As my report makes clear, the County has an excellent group of dedicated and hard-working volunteers but we are always looking for more and, it goes without saying, if you are reading this and you think you might like to become a County volunteer, please do not hesitate in making contact with me (firstname.lastname@example.org) or the County Office and we will be happy to point you in the right direction.

 Our relationship with the RFU Professional Staff attached to Middlesex Rugby continues to thrive and I would like to thank Gavin Williams and the whole team for all of their hard work and help throughout the season including all of the various development programmes that have been delivered to our clubs and the invaluable assistance in the production of the County PFR.
 I have no doubt that the successful collaboration and partnership will continue in the new season.

 Sadly, as part of this report, it is always my duty to mention the passing of some of our colleagues from Middlesex County, as advised to the County Office.

-Finally, my personal thanks go to Nicky Fielder and Rachel Barry for their hard work in the County office, Tim Miller (Assistant County Secretary) and Inigo Churchill (Minutes Secretary), my fellow County Officers, all members of the General Committee, Management Committee and all Sub Committees and of course to the army of volunteers within the County and at our member clubs, without whom we quite simply would not have a game.
+Finally, I would also like to thank sincerely Nicky Fielder and Rachel Barry for their hard work in the County office, much of which goes unseen but is invaluable to the County.
+They have been particularly helpful to me in my first year as Honorary Secretary.
+Can I also thank Simon Hardcastle (Assistant County Secretary) and Inigo Churchill (Minutes Secretary), my fellow County Officers, all members of the General and Management Committees and its Sub Committees and, of course to, the army of volunteers within the County and at our member clubs, without whom we quite simply would not have a game.